Shekkizh Knowledge Base

 Overview

 The source notes point toward a practical view of LLM development: strong product behavior is often shaped more by post-training and evaluation discipline than by raw pretraining scale alone.
-The important question is not just whether the model knows more, but whether it is consistently useful, controllable, benchmark-honest, tool-capable, and robust under real inference conditions.

 Post-training priorities

-The notes strongly suggest that post-training should be treated as a multi-objective optimization problem.
+Post-training should be treated as a multi-objective optimization problem.
 A useful model needs reasoning quality, instruction following, response quality, tool correctness, and broad capability retention at the same time.

 Primary goals